TetraSsky/CleanCord/README.md

 **❓: Does this plugin breaks interaction with hidden servers?**
 - No, people from any hidden server can still interact with you and vise versa.
 The "icons" Discord displays in the server listing are only hidden with Custom CSS injection.

+**❓ : Will people know I'm using CleanCord?**
+- No, this is purely a visual change on your client.
+Moreover, there is a setting to completely hide CleanCord's right-click options!
+(Same goes whilst streaming, by enabling the option, CleanCord will silently hide your hidden elements the moment **Streamer Mode** is on)

-**❓: Will my hidden servers stay hidden after restarting Discord?**
+**❓: Will my hidden elements stay hidden after restarting Discord?**
-- Yes, your preferences are saved between sessions!
+- Yes, your preferences are saved between sessions thanks to Vencord!

 ## Screenshots